bdelanghe/amz_sp_api/lib/fulfillment-outbound-api-model/README.md

 end

 api_instance = AmzSpApi::FulfillmentOutboundApiModel::FbaOutboundApi.new
-body = AmzSpApi::FulfillmentOutboundApiModel::UpdateFulfillmentOrderRequest.new # UpdateFulfillmentOrderRequest |
+body = AmzSpApi::FulfillmentOutboundApiModel::UpdateFulfillmentOrderRequest.new # UpdateFulfillmentOrderRequest | The request body of the `updateFulfillmentOrder` operation.
 seller_fulfillment_order_id = 'seller_fulfillment_order_id_example' # String | The identifier assigned to the item by the seller when the fulfillment order was created.